Individual Retirement Accounts (IRAs)

 Should You Invest in an IRA?

 Your unique situation determines whether investing in an IRA is the best decision for you.

-In many cases, maximizing contributions to a 401(k) or other retirement plans that receive some sort of match from an employer can provide greater benefits, but 401(k)s and other employer retirement plans may have more restrictions on permissible investments compared with an IRA.
+In many cases, maximizing contributions to a 401(k) or other retirement plans that receive some sort of employer match can provide greater benefits, but 401(k)s and other employer retirement plans may have more restrictions on permissible investments compared to an IRA.